 Hop plants may be cropped for over 20 years, so it is important that the original planting is free from debilitating virus and viroid disease (some of them symptomless).
 Specialist hop propagators, located outside the main hop growing regions, supply certified disease free stock under an official approval scheme.

 Today there is a new threat to British hops coming from overseas.
 It is Hop Stunt Viroid which is active in the USA and Asia.
 It is important that all hop plants grown in Britain come from PHPS registered nurseries (these are regulated by Plant Health officials).
 If Hop Stunt Viroid was introduced into the UK it would devastate the industry.
-So if you are seeking any variety, British or otherwise to grow in your garden, brewery or back yard, please make sure that you use a reputable source.
-If in any doubt, please speak to Peter Darby at Wye Hops.
-And please don’t risk bringing plant material back from an overseas trip into the UK.
+So if you are seeking any variety, British or otherwise to grow in your garden, brewery or back yards, please make sure that you use a reputable source.
+If you are in any doubt, please speak to Peter Darby at Wye Hops.
+And please don’t risk bringing plant material back from an overseas trip into Britain.

 Powdery & Downy Mildews

 During the course of a growing season, the crop is susceptible to infection by several fungal diseases.
 Any shoots showing obvious symptoms of disease are removed during the rounds of training.
 For susceptible varieties, frequent applications of fungicidal sprays may be needed against hop powdery and downy mildews.
 Many of the modern hop varieties have been bred with resistance to either one or both of these diseases.

 Aphids and Spider Mite